Stezsz/NetPractice/README.md

 Each of theses blocks range from `0` to `255` or, in binary, `00000000` to `11111111`.

-It is fundamental to learn how to visualize each IP Address in its binary form.
-The reason for it is the fact that every IP Address can be split into two separete pieces of information: the **Network** and the **Host** address.
+It is essential to understand how to convert an IP address to its binary form.
+The reason for it is the fact that every IP Address can be split into two separate pieces of information: the **Network** and the **Host** address.

 The portion corresponded to the **Network Address** is the identifier of the network in which the devices are connected.
 In order to communicate with each other, the nodes must be all in the same network, therefore, have the same Network Address portion of their respective IPs.

 The portion corresponded to the **Host Address** is the individual identifier of the device.
 Each node in the same network must have a singular, unique Host Address.

-In order to identify which part of the full IP Address correspond to the Network and which correspond to the Host, we musk apply to it a **Network Mask** (or **Subnet Mask**).
+In order to identify which part of the full IP Address correspond to the Network and which correspond to the Host, we must apply to it a **Network Mask** (or **Subnet Mask**).

 A Mask is also a 32-bit number divided into four 8-bit blocks.
 However, its purpose is to identify which bits are actively part of the Network identification.
 To do so, it marks with 1s the network bits.